Aircloak/aircloak/air/docs/content/components.md

 Insights Cloak analyses and anonymizes sensitive data as requested by Insights Air.
 It operates on raw and sensitive data and should therefore run in an environment that is well protected.
 Insights Cloak does not require the ability to receive inbound connections.
-Upon booting it will establish connections to the Insights Air instance it has been statically configured to trust.
-Multiple Insights Cloak instances can all be connected to the same Insights Air instance, and furthermore do not communicate amongst themselves.
+Upon booting it will establish a connection to the Insights Air instance it has been statically configured to trust.
+Multiple Insights Cloak instances can all be connected to the same Insights Air instance, and furthermore do not communicate with each other.

 It is highly recommended that Insights Cloak is hosted within a restricted and well protected network as it has access to and operates on sensitive and restricted data.